AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/installrun.md

 PCOT (this isn't really mandatory but makes the instructions below simpler).
 The best way to download is this:

-* Make sure you have a Github account and membership of the AU-ExoMars group.
 * Open an Anaconda shell window (see below)
 * If you have an SSH key set up for GitHub, type this command into the shell (**changing the repository address if it is different**):